"Where can I find RapidVisa testimonials?"

 Yes.
 If you intend to stay out of the U.S. for more than a year you will need a reentry permit.

-The time varies.
+The adjustment of status timeline varies.
 Currently, you can expect to have your green card within 4-6 months.

 Using our streamlined process, you could easily complete the entire application in about an hour.
 However, most people find they need to do a little research to find information like your fiance's mother's date of birth.
 With RapidVisa, you can answer the questions you know and then save your work and come back later when you have the missing information.